- Alex Katz born 1927

 - ARTIST ROOMS Tate and National Galleries of Scotland

 - ARTIST ROOMS Tate and National Galleries of Scotland.
-Presented by the artist and acquired with assistance of the ARTIST ROOMS Endowment, supported by the Henry Moore Foundation and Tate Members 2017
+Presented by the artist and acquired with assistance of the ARTIST ROOMS Fund, supported by the Henry Moore Foundation and Tate Members 2017

 West 1 1998 is a large-scale oil painting on linen.
 Rectangular and landscape in format, it depicts a night-time view of an urban environment where the windows of a city building or block of flats – lit from within by electric light – are illuminated against a dark, black evening sky.
 Painted with a monochromatic palette, the backlit windows are depicted with single brushstrokes of white paint and the composition is unified by the dense black background.

 Whilst Katz is best known for his highly stylised portraits of family members and friends (see, for example, Hiroshi and Marcia 1981 [Tate T03805]), landscape has remained a central theme in his work since the 1950s.
 His paintings explore both the rural beauty of the American town of Lincolnville and the wider Maine coastline, where Katz has spent his summers since 1954, and the harder-edged modernist architecture of New York, where he has lived in an artists’ cooperative building in SoHo since 1968.
 Following a large body of work exploring the various qualities of daylight in these locations, Katz produced his first night-time paintings in 1986, fascinated by the radically different experience of light the darkness offered.
 He has said: ‘There are so many kinds of daylight and nightlight.
 I thought they should get equal attention.’
 (Quoted in Museum der Moderne Mönchsberg 2013, p.18.)
 He has since painted night-time light in different settings; both the artificial lights of the urban environment and the natural light of the moon reflected on surfaces such as water.